smontanari/smocker/README.md

 As there are so many javascript frameworks out there I could only perform limited testing with sMocker to verify it would work with any particular javascript library, however you can follow this rule of thumb:

-- If you're using framework with low level ajax support (like jQuery or Prototype) you should be able to work with the default adapter ('sinonjs').
+- If you're using a framework with low level ajax support (like jQuery or Prototype) you should be able to work with the default adapter ('sinonjs').
 - If you're using AngularJS and its *$http* service or *ngResource* to manage your ajax calls, you should use the 'angularjs' backend adapter.
 - If you're using canjs and/or any of its supported libraries (e.g YUI, MooTools, Dojo, etc.), you could use the the 'canjs' adapter (I believe 'sinonjs' would do just fine, but in this case you would not need to add another dependency).